 Sponsored research containing contractual restrictions on publication or dissemination.
 The vast majority of research done at the university is shielded from export controls under the Fundamental Research Exclusion.
 However, this important protection is lost whenever the university or the researcher agrees to allow any restrictions on the publication, dissemination, or access to the research by foreign nationals.

-Shipping or Taking Items Overseas.
+International Shipping.
 University activities that involve the transfer of project information, equipment, materials, or technology out of the U.S. by whatever means will be subject to export controls and may require export license(s) depending on the item, destination, recipient, and end-use.

 Providing Financial Support/International Financial Transactions.
 University activities that involve the international payment of funds to non-U.S. persons abroad need to be verified to ensure that the university is not inadvertently providing financial assistance to a blocked or sanctioned entity.
 Examples include providing support via a subcontract to a non-U.S. university or providing payments to research subjects in other countries.
 Contact Brown’s Export Control Officer if your activity involves payment to persons or organizations outside the U.S.